Preparing devices

 Forwarding syslog messages from UNIX/Linux devices

-Collection Zone has its own syslog server (zensyslog).
-Managed devices should point their syslog daemons to the system.
+point their syslog daemons to the system.

-To do this, edit the /etc/rsyslog.conf file and add an entry, where 192.0.2.10 is the collector appliance IP or virtual IP:
+In the example below, 192.0.2.10 is used as the collector appliance IP or virtual IP.

 -

-Log in to the target device as a super user.
+Log in to the target device as a superuser.

 -

-Open the /etc/rsyslog.conf file with a text editor (such as vi).
+file with a text editor (such asvi

 Enter the log facility and priority, in the format